 These German pancakes are a light and fluffy version of American pancakes baked in one pan.
-Easy to make with only 6 ingredients they will be a new family favorite for breakfast!
+Easy to make with only 6 ingredients they are a family breakfast favorite!

 Easy German Pancake Recipe

 We love to make this German pancakes recipe together as a family.
 They are so simple and my kids love to help.
-They also like to help me make blender crepes, ricotta pancakes and biscuits and gravy.
+They also like to help me make blender crepes, buttermilk pancakes and Swedish pancakes.

-It’s a family favorite!
-My mom would always make them growing up and now I make them with my kids and they always get so excited when we have them.
+This German puff pancake is a family favorite!
+My mom would always make them growing up and now I make them with my kids.
+You may know them by the name fluffy pancakes, Dutch baby pancakes or Hootenanny.

 You only need 6 ingredients to make German pancakes, and they are baking staples you probably already have on hand.
-Easily double it for a crowd, my mom has been known to triple this recipe whenever we get together!
+Easily double it for a crowd or triple it like my mom does!

 How to Make German Pancakes